cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 #### Cluster Topology

 Individual services might require different types and quantity of machines, hardware resources also multiple availability zones etc.
-Such requriements might vary from service to service.
+Such requirements might vary from service to service.

 #### Cluster Maintenance